 - One serving = 1-2 oz millet

-- Should not be eaten with xing ren, might cause vomiting or diarrhea.
+- Should not be eaten with xing ren (Chinese almonds), as it might cause vomiting or diarrhea.

 - There are many different types of millet.
 Here we are referring to the Chinese foxtail millet, which is a small, bright yellow grain.